RicardoAzuul/zombeef/monster_of_the_week_mystery.md

 News articles have popped up about a strange infection in a small town.
 People became violent, biting and scratching before having to be shot by the people they attacked or the police.
 It is suggested to be a form of rabies or perhaps some new drug, and these people are jokingly referred to as "zombies".
+What's going on:
+Big agriculture has been experimenting on cows.
+One such experiment is in the town of [bla].
+The corporation has created a super zombie cow - Lisa -  that regrows flesh.
+The corporation has been distributing this flesh to the populace, unknown to everyone.
+It's good beef, but has the nasty side effect of zombifying the consumer.
+Lisa is being kept locked away, with occassionally meat cut off and processed.
+She is going crazy and wants to break out.

 # The Threats